 If you’re worried about what will happen to your brain as you age, you will want to consider drinking matcha.
 Matcha might help improve cognitive functioning in the elderly (or prevent cognitive dysfunction).
 This might also be because caffeine, in general, improves cognitive performance.
 (13) (14)

-Various studies have found that matcha can help inhibit and sometimes kill cancer cells, as well as reduce the size of tumors.
+Various studies have found that green tea can help inhibit and sometimes kill cancer cells, as well as reduce the size of tumors.
 Plenty of studies have been done on this, related to different types of cancer.
 However, the studies done have been performed in test tubes and on animals, not humans.
-It’s also important to note that some of the studies used extracts from green tea (in high concentration), as opposed to just drinking a cup of tea.
+It’s also important to note that some of the studies used extracts from green tea (in high concentration), as opposed to just drinking a cup of green tea.
 (15) (16) (17) (18) (19)

-As mentioned earlier, matcha is good for cholesterol levels, which means it’s good for the heart.
+As mentioned earlier, matcha tea is good for cholesterol levels, which means it’s good for the heart.
 Studies have also shown that it’s good for overall heart health and can, possibly also prevent stroke.
 However, studies have sometimes been contradictory where stroke is concerned.
 (20) (21)